chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 ::: tip See also

 * [Tools](/operations/corda/tools)
-* <a href="https://github.com/corda/samples/" rel="nofollow">Corda samples</a> repository to check other CorDapps and build your own.
+* [Corda samples](https://github.com/corda/samples/) repository to check other CorDapps and build your own.
 This tutorial used the Corda samples as well.

 :::